Jinjuthayol/Ja-crazy/README.md

 ## What this demonstrates

-It's a small data-structures showcase:
+- **Object-oriented design:** the program is split into small, focused classes: Patient, Doctor, Urgency, and the containers that hold them.
+Each doctor encapsulates its own patient list, so the game logic just talks to the classes instead of managing the data directly.

-- a **linked list** holds all the doctors,
-- each doctor keeps their own **linked list of patients, sorted by urgency**,
-- and a **binary search tree** stores the urgency levels.
+- **Data structures from scratch:** a linked list holds all the doctors, each doctor keeps a second linked list of their patients sorted by urgency, and a binary search tree stores the urgency levels
+- **Console Interaction:** a typewriter-style text effect and a menu-driven loop read the player's doctor and urgency choices, validate the input, and score each correct match.

 ## Project structure